Verbit

 Understand Student Impact

-Learn what accessible content reveals about the value of inclusive design, not just for compliance, but for clarity, usability, and learning outcomes.
+Learn what accessible content reveals about the value of inclusive design -- not just for compliance, but for clarity, usability, and learning outcomes.

-Who this event is for
+Who this session is for

-This webinar is designed for higher education professionals working at the intersection of accessibility, technology, and student success.
+Designed for higher education professionals working at the intersection of accessibility, technology, and student success.

 Accessibility Coordinators Instructional Designers IT & EdTech Leaders Disability Services Staff Provosts & Academic Officers eLearning Managers